whittles/learn-bid-project/README.md

 ## Summary
 You are tasked with analyzing a bid for your company, from the point of view of the shipper.
 Using the provided data, figure out how to ingest the data, process it, and deliver the results.

+## Learning Goals
+- **Develop proficiency in data ingestion and processing:** Learn to read, manipulate, and combine multiple data files (e.g., lane data and carrier bid CSVs) using Python and pandas, ensuring data integrity and consistency for analysis.
+- **Master data modeling and relationships:** Build a functional data model in PowerBI that connects lane and bid tables, understanding how to structure relationships for effective querying and reporting.
+- **Enhance analytical skills through bid evaluation:** Apply quantitative methods to compare carrier bids against historical baselines, calculate cost impacts, and determine optimal lane awards based on price and business rules.
+- **Gain expertise in automated reporting:** Create Python scripts to generate structured Excel outputs with multiple tabs (lane awards and bidder summaries), automating data summarization and formatting processes.
+- **Improve data visualization techniques:** Design an insightful PowerBI report with custom visuals, slicers, and a map, adhering to data storytelling principles to communicate findings effectively to stakeholders.
+- **Understand logistics and bid analysis concepts:** Explore key freight transportation concepts, such as carrier types (brokers vs. asset), historical cost baselines, and the impact of business rules on bid awards.
+- **Implement complex business logic:** Develop algorithms to enforce constraints, such as limiting broker awards per origin or applying incumbent pricing advantages, to optimize outcomes while meeting strategic goals.
+- **Practice version control and collaboration:** Utilize Git for version control, including cloning repositories, creating branches, and pushing changes, to simulate professional software development workflows.
+- **Cultivate problem-solving and critical thinking:** Tackle real-world logistics challenges by interpreting data, addressing bonus objectives (e.g., shadow pricing), and making data-driven decisions under constraints.
+- **Apply professional communication standards:** Produce clear, well-documented deliverables (Python scripts, Excel files, and PowerBI reports) that meet business requirements and are suitable for stakeholder review.

+## Instructions
+1. Clone the main repository and create your own branch.
+2. Do the work.
+3. Push progress and files to your branch on Git.
+    - You don't need to wait until you have the final product.
+Push frequently as you make progress.

 ## Basic Requirements / Deliverables
 - Python script that produces an output excel file showing:
     - The lane detail and the winning carrier.
 Each lane should only be represented in a single row.